New Sonapur Cemetery

 1. Wake or Visitation: This happening allows loved ones to see the deceased’s body and give the family of the deceased condolences to the family, normally it takes place at a funeral home or in the family home.

 2. Funeral Ceremony: This is the event where they hold worship either in the funeral home, or graveside.
-This ceremony is the most essential of every traditional funeral.
+This “celebration of life” is the most essential part of every traditional funeral.
 It takes in readings, songs, and eulogies that may incorporate traditional practices.

-3. Committal Service: When we talk about burials, this event occurs at the graveside where final prayers and blessings are taken in, and the deceased are laid to rest.
+3. Committal Service: When we talk about burial service, this event occurs at the graveside where final prayers and blessings are taken in, and the deceased are laid to rest.

 4. Reception or Repast: A traditional funeral reception is an event where all attendees gather and share memories and offer care for the loved ones of the deceased while enjoying refreshments.